lumostone/lumostone.github.io/content/posts/en/eth2-staking-with-k8s-prysm.md

     su - $USER # Re-enter the session for the update to take place.
     ```

-3. Wait for the MicroK8s to be ready.
+3. Wait for MicroK8s to be ready.

     ```bash
     microk8s status --wait-ready